raceintospace/raceintospace/doc/manual/manual.md

   <tr>
     <td>20</td>
     <td>Manned Orbital Docking EVA</td>
-    <td>A Manned Orbital includes a docking test, after which the crew performs a spacewalk.
-DM gains 10% Safety on successes, 5% on failures.</td>
+    <td>A Manned Orbital that includes a docking test, after which the crew performs a spacewalk.
+DM gains 10% Safety on successes, 5% on failures.<br/>
+As seen on Gemini 11.</td>
   </tr>
   <tr>
     <td>21</td>